Top SQL Interview Questions

-This basically means that whenever we are working with aggregate functions and we are using GROUPBY, we can’t use the WHERE clause.
-Instead of the WHERE clause, you should use the HAVING clause.
+This basically means that whenever we are working with aggregate functions and we are using GROUP BY, we can’t use the WHERE clause.
+Therefore, instead of the WHERE clause, we should use the HAVING clause.

-Also, when we are using the HAVING clause, GROUPBY should come first and HAVING should come after that.
+Also, when we are using the HAVING clause, GROUP BY should come first and HAVING should come next.

 select e_gender, avg(e_age) from employee group by e_gender having avg(e_age)>30

 19. What do you know about the stuff() function?